Cosmic-Ray Physics at the South Pole: Acknowledgements

 \subsubsection{Muon rates}

-The rate of high-energy muons in the deep ice, which are produced in the first interactions of cosmic rays with energies in the TeV range and above, exhibits seasonal variations which are correlated with the temperature in the higher atmosphere where the first interactions occur.
+The rate of high-energy muons in the deep ice, which are produced in the first interactions of cosmic rays with energies in the TeV range and above, exhibits seasonal variations which are correlated with the temperature.
+In the energy range where the interaction lengths of the muons' parent mesons are comparable to their decay lengths, higher temperatures lead to lower density, and hence to relatively more decays.
+This in turn leads to to higher muon production rates \cite{Gaisser:2021cqh,Seasonal}.
 Data from IceCube taken between May 2015 and December 2017 are shown in \cref{fig:muon-seasonal-Fig4-ShortTermDetails} (top).
 Temperature variations cause variations in the density which then change the interaction probability of particles with the atmosphere.
 The interactions are in competition with decays -- less interaction results in more decays with muons and neutrinos as decay products.
 The variation of the rate $R$ is characterized by a correlation coefficient $\alpha_{T}(E_\mu)$ which is employed to describe the rate change as a linear function of the change of the so-called effective temperature:

 The effective temperature $T_{\rm eff}(\theta)$ is defined by the measured temperature profile (at a zenith angle $\theta$) folded with the muon production spectrum and effective area for muon detection, integrated over the muon energy.